Jairam-RBG/Dialect-Classification/README.md

 This approach minimizes the number of trainable parameters, making it well-suited for low-resource scenarios while preserving Whisper’s powerful representations.

-📂 See [`WhispAdapt/`](./WhispAdapt/) for full implementation, training code, and evaluation scripts.

 ---